-First study to suggest that the immune system may protect against Alzheimer's changes in humansMay 25th, 2012 in Alzheimer's disease & dementia /
+First study to suggest that the immune system may protect against Alzheimer's changes in humansMay 25, 2012 in Medicine & Health / Alzheimer's disease & dementia

 Recent work in mice suggested that the immune system is involved in removing beta-amyloid, the main Alzheimer's-causing substance in the brain.
 Researchers have now shown for the first time that this may apply in humans.